mercadopago/devsite-docs/guides/additional-content/homologator/homologator.en.md

 ### Automatic measurement

-Between the 1st and 7th of each month, Mercado Pago conducts an automatic evaluation of all applications integrated with **Checkout Pro, Checkout ----[mla, mlm, mlu, mco, mlc, mpe]----API------------ ----[mlb]----Transparente------------, Checkout Bricks, and Mercado Pago Point** that have a productive `payment ID`.
+Between the 1st and 7th of each month, Mercado Pago conducts an automatic evaluation of all applications integrated with **Checkout Pro, Checkout ----[mla, mlm, mlu, mco, mlc, mpe]----API,------------ ----[mlb]----Transparente,------------ Checkout Bricks, and Mercado Pago Point** that have a productive `payment ID`.

 > NOTE
 >